WildernessLabs/Documentation/docs/Netduino/Getting_Started/index.md

 ### Add the Application Code

-After you've created the project and configured the references, add the following code to your **program.cs** file.
+After you've created the project and configured the references, add the following code to your **Program.cs** file.

 ```csharp
 using System;